 Printing payroll checks

-While payroll software can help to automate this step, it’s also possible to print payroll checks yourself with a few supplies.
+While payroll software can help automate this step, it’s also possible to print payroll checks yourself with a few supplies.
 You’ll need a standard printer that uses magnetic ink, blank check stock, or pre-printed checks with your business information listed (personal checks aren’t recommended), and magnetic ink.
 If you use a template, you’ll also likely need a magnetic ink character recognition font.

 Distributing checks to employees